 Staying organized takes work and regular maintenance.
 Right now, I have a large pile of tote bags that needs attention.
 Organizing them will be my next project.
 The area, where I store them, is overflowing and it’s causing me frustration and stress, so I need to take care of them.
 I will need to purge the bags that I’m not using on a regular basis and reorganize the storage area for them.

 Getting organized can be challenging, especially, when trying to decide what organizing project to do first.
 As much as you would like to tackle everything at once, it’s best to start small.
 This way, it’s not overwhelming for you.
-Not only will this help you to consider what your plan is for each space, but also help you to maintain the space once your hard work is complete.
+Not only will this help you to consider what your plan is for each space, but also help you to maintain the area once your hard work is complete.

 Start with the area that frustrates you the most.

-If the drop zone in your kitchen is what is most frustrating for you, start with that space.
+If the drop zone in your kitchen is what is most frustrating for you, start organizing with that space.
 If your closet floor has piles of clothes, start with the closet floor.
 We’re not talking about doing an entire kitchen overhaul, or a complete reorganization of your closet.
 You’re just looking at the one area that causes you the most stress and beginning with that first.

 After you finish the first organizing project, move on to the area that’s the second most frustrating space for you.
 Again, you are not doing a complete overhaul.
 That will come later and in small steps.
-You are simply organizing the space to make it more workable and less stressful for you.
+You are simply organizing the area to make it more workable and less stressful for you.

 Come up with a system that works for you.